 Well, who am I–an unknown author, and a retired English teacher–to criticize some of the best known Bible teachers in our day?
 It may be, that I have done a little bit of Real Bible Study myself from time to time.
 The evidence is posted everywhere on this website for all to see and learn from.

 For those who desire to DIG DEEPER into this subject:

-(1) Consult the cross references given in Nelson’s Cross Reference Guide to the Bible on pages 1173-1174 for John 5:39.
+(1) Consult the cross references given in Nelson’s Cross Reference Guide to the Bible on page 1508 for Revelation 14:11.

 (3) Lacking access to those two resources, consult the cross references for this passage as I have developed them as given below:

 Revelation 14:11. smoke.
 Re 9:2.
 18:9, 18.
 19:3.
 Ge 19:28. +*Is 33:14. >Is 34:10.
 Joel 2:30.
 Mt 13:50. *Lk 16:23. torment.
 Re *20:10.
 Mt 18:34.
 Lk 16:23-28. for ever.
 Gr. aion, +Re 1:6.
 Re 4:9, 10.
 5:13, 14.
 7:12. +*Re 11:15.
 20:10.
 22:5.
 Ex 15:18.
 Ps 10:16.
 145:1. +*Mt 25:41, 46. +*He 1:8. *Jude 1:7. no rest.
 T#573-3.
 Re 4:8.
 Dt 28:65.
 Ps 95:11. *Is 57:20, 21.
 Mt 11:28. *Mk 9:43-49.
 Lk 16:24, 25.
 He 3:18. day nor night. +Lk 18:7. who worship. ver.
 Re 14:9. +*Re 13:14-16. the mark.
 Re 13:17. *Re 19:20.